 - Ge attached very (too) quickly

-- Relationships takes lots of your energies
+- Relationships take lots of your energies

 - Very sensitive to partner’s moods